spencer-shadley/completed-class/16-project-2-part-2/hw/bonus-mini-hw/bonus-mini-hw.md

 ## Part 6 - Deploy

-Once you've finished (or before you've finished), deploy your app to Heroku.
+Once you've finished (or while developing), deploy your app to Heroku.

 Steps to doing this are [here](../../../14-full-stack/supplemental/SequelizeHerokuDeploymentProcess.md)